tintin305/Space-Debris-Tracker/Notes.md

     Phase noise of oscillators (incl. transmitter exciter with respect to the carrier frequency)

+## Transmitting Technique

+When using the bistatic system, with continuous wave (CW), it is possible to perform ranging of the object, however, the transmission signal must be modulated with pulse compression waveforms, and the tx and rx must be synchronized and the signal processing systems should account for this.
+[Ref](https://core.ac.uk/download/pdf/30784809.pdf)

 ## Simple Array Explanation

 A phased array is a group of antennas whose effective (summed) radiation pattern can be altered by phasing the signals of the individual elements.